 In addition to the base operating system, VoltDB requires the following software at a minimum:

-VoltDB requires the system clocks on all cluster nodes be synchronized to within 100 milliseconds.
+VoltDB works best when the system clocks on all cluster nodes are synchronized to within 100 milliseconds or less.
+However, the clocks are allowed to differ by up to 200 milliseconds before VoltDB refuses to start.
 NTP, the Network Time Protocol, is recommended for achieving the necessary synchronization.
 NTP is installed and enabled by default on many operating systems.
 However, the configuration may need adjusting (see Section 2.5, “Configure NTP” for details) and in cloud instances where hosted servers are run in a virtual environment, NTP is not always installed or enabled by default.
 Therefore you need to do this manually.